felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

+Here you can see we are using some assets.
+Please download them from [here](https://github.com/felangel/bloc/tree/master/examples/flutter_weather/assets) and add them to the `assets/` directory we created at the beginning of the project.

+Make sure to export this in the `widgets.dart` file.

 ?> **Tip:** Check out [icons8](https://icons8.com/icon/set/weather/office) for the assets used in this tutorial.

 ### Temperature

+Next up create a `temperature.dart` file inside the `widgets` folder.

 > Our `Temperature` widget will be responsible for displaying the average, min, and max temperatures.